+Therefore, while solution A) for our scalar--tensor model displays a theoretically and phenomenologically interesting mass gap in the graviton spectrum of KK massive modes, naked singularities are developed at the boundaries of the 5D manifold.
+This fact requires, in turn, imposing unitary boundary conditions on the model in order to make the naked singularities harmless.
+On the other hand, the solution B) yields a mass spectrum for the KK gravitons with no mass gap between the relevant massless zero mode, the 4D graviton, and the massive KK excitations, leading to a 5D spacetime free of naked singularities.
+These solutions complement each other in some sense and provide a complete analysis of the considered scalar--tensor braneworld model.

-We consider, first, a thick brane classical solution, and make a suitable ansatz for its linear perturbations.
-Then, as customary, we recast the problem into the solution of a Schr\"odinger--like equation with an analog quantum--mechanical potential $V_{QM}$ defined by the curvature of the spacetime.
-Following \cite{bhrs} we consider a special case in which this potential constitutes a modified P\"oschl--Teller one.
-We then show that 4D gravity can be recovered by solving this equation for the massless zero mode.
+Thus, we consider, first, a thick brane classical solution and subsequently make a suitable ansatz for its linear perturbations.
+Then, as customary, we recast the corresponding eigenvalue problem into the solution of a Schr\"odinger--like equation with an analog quantum mechanical potential $V_{QM}$ defined by the bulk curvature of the spacetime, i.e. by the warp factor.
+It turns out that for the two special solutions we are considering, this potential constitutes a modified P\"oschl--Teller potential for solution A) (like the one that appears in \cite{gremm2,bhrs}), and a volcano potential with finite bottom for solution B) (as the potential that arises in \cite{bh3} within the framework of a Weyl geometry).
+We then show that 4D gravity can be recovered by solving this equation for the massless zero mode in both cases.